 DISCLAIMER: I’m sorry about my lack of home-grown photos here.
 I own two of the Kenner Predators figures (Nightstorm and Lava Planet), but not the third Warrior.
-So I googled the best, most “normal” pictures I could find, and came across this fellow’s eBay store HERE.
-Go give him some business and salve my conscience!
+So I googled the best, most “normal” pictures I could find, and came across this fellow’s eBay store HERE

 Anyway, there’s been a lot of hubbub over NECA’s upcoming Predators Series 10.
 Or at least there had better be.
 I love them, but some people seemt o have taken the tact of “Waaaaah!
 How dare NECA do something different for one wave, even though it’ll be back to normal later!
 WAAAAH!”

 …Okay, okay, I exaggerate.
 And I won’t knock you guys for thinking that a neon red Predator is a little ludicrous.
 But don’t worry – it’s just one wave!
 Anyway, these upcoming figures are designed as tributes to Kenner’s 1990s-era Predator toy line.
 Those figures got pretty out there, from Spiked Tail (who had horns, and might have been female) to Lasershot (who had cybernetic implants), to an unreleased four-armed Heavy Weapons Predator!
 Yes, they went a little crazy, but look at it this way – one of the recent comics had a four-armed Predator, too.
 So maybe the idea’s not all that crazy.

 But NECA’s dudes have only two arms each.
 So hey, why don’t we take a look at these guys, and see if the context will make them seem a little more interesting, eh?